Wayne County, West Virginia, resident claims he forgot he had his loaded gun with him

-HUNTINGTON, W.Va. —A Kentucky man was caught by the Transportation Security Administration with a loaded gun in his carry-on bag at the Huntington Tri-State Airport checkpoint on Monday, June 11.
+HUNTINGTON, W.Va.—A Wayne County, West Virginia, man was caught by the Transportation Security Administration with a loaded gun in his carry-on bag at the Huntington Tri-State Airport checkpoint this morning, April 8.

-TSA officers stopped the Van Lear, Kentucky, resident with a .380 caliber handgun loaded with six bullets.
-TSA contacted the airport police, who came to the checkpoint, confiscated the gun, questioned the man and cited him on a weapons violation.
+TSA officers stopped the Genoa, West Virginia, resident with a .380 caliber handgun loaded with seven bullets, including one in the chamber.
+TSA contacted the airport police, who came to the checkpoint, confiscated the gun, and detained him for questioning.

-The Johnson County, Kentucky, man told TSA officials that he forgot that he had his loaded gun with him.
+The man told TSA officials that he forgot that he had his loaded gun with him.

 As a reminder, individuals who bring weapons to a checkpoint are subject to federal civil penalties of up to $13,000.
 Even individuals with gun carry permits are not permitted to carry a gun on an aircraft.
 A typical first offense for carrying a handgun into a checkpoint is $3,900.
 The complete list of penalties is posted online.